yutakahirano/fetch-with-streams/README.md

     1. If _response_'s type is error, reject _p_ with a TypeError and abort these steps.
     1. Let _res_ be a new Response object associated with _response_.
     1. If _response_'s status is a null body status, resolve _p_ with _res_ and abort these steps.
-    1. Let _pull_ be a function that resumes the ongoing fetch if it is suspended, when called.
+    1. Let _pull_ be an action that resumes the ongoing fetch if it is suspended.
-    1. Let _cancel_ be a function that terminates the ongoing fetch algorithm with reason _end-user abort_ when called.
+    1. Let _cancel_ be an action that terminates the ongoing fetch algorithm with reason _end-user abort_.
-    1. Let _stream_ be the result of constructing a ReadableStream with _pull_, _cancel_ and _strategy_.
+    1. Let _stream_ be the result of constructing a ReadableStream with _strategy_, _pull_ and _cancel_.
 If that threw an exception, run the following substeps.
       1. Reject _p_ with that exception.
       1. Terminate the ongoing fetch algorithm with reason _fatal_.
     1. Otherwise, run the following substeps.
       1. Set _res_'s readable stream to _stream_.
       1. Resolve _p_ with _res_.
   - To process response body for _response_, run these substeps:
-    1. Let _needsMore_ be the result of [EnqueueInReadableStream](https://streams.spec.whatwg.org/#enqueue-in-readable-stream)(_response_'s readable stream, a Uint8Array whose contents are _response_'s body).
+    1. Enqueue a Uint8Array whose contents are _response_'s body into _stream_.
     1. Clear out _response_'s body.
-    1. If _needsMore_ is false, ask the user agent to suspend the ongoing fetch.
+    1. If _stream_ doesn't need more data, ask the user agent to suspend the ongoing fetch.
-  - To process response end-of-file for _response_, call [CloseReadableStream](https://streams.spec.whatwg.org/#close-readable-stream)(_response_'s readable stream) if _response_'s readable stream is not null.
+  - To process response end-of-file for _response_, close _stream_ if _stream_ is not null.
 1. Return _p_.

 ### Fetch termination initiated by the user agent